bjcarlson42/blog-website-template-jekyll/_posts/2019-12-19-what-coding-technology-schould-you-learn-in-2020.md

 title: "What Coding Technology Should You Learn in 2020?"
 date: 2019-12-19
 categories: ['Programming','Technology','Web Development']
-tags: TODO
+tags: ['languages','html','css','js','databases','github','front end','back end']
 comments: true
 author: Benjamin Carlson
 description: When I first started programming, it was hard to decide what technologies, languages, and tools to learn.
-There were so many different technologies out there and finding the right...
+There were so many different technologies out there and finding the right
 img: /assets/img/posts/8-what-coding-technology-should-you-learn/what-coding-technology-should-you-learn-2020.jpeg
 alt: Javascript book
 ---